 I think a lot of people think that financial independence is the goal, but what I found is that as soon as you start to get some of this control back in your life, like you can start making changes and start building a better lifestyle.
 It's starting to do that earlier in the process.
 It's something that I think we did intuitively and never really thought much about, and then we got stuck on this retirement thing.
 We were actually happier, and again, in some ways before we knew about it, so I think it's important to not miss that, and not overlook that, and to use your money to build the life you want.

 You don't have to be financially independent by that 25 times rule by any means, but just getting maybe debt-free adds freedom to start designing your life going forward.

-Starting to have a couple years of runway to leave a job where you know you're not going to lose your car or lose your house if you don't have that next paycheck coming – it gives you a lot of peace of mind.
+Starting to have a couple of years of runway to leave a job where you know you're not going to lose your car or lose your house if you don't have that next paycheck coming – gives you a lot of peace of mind.
 So all along the journey, you're building power and freedom, and we're still there.